DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

 Claims 2-3 are rejected under 35 U.S.C.
-103 as being obvious over Kunitake et al (US-20210114912-A1) as applied to claim 1 above, and further in view Yogo et al (JP-H10139445-A, English translation provided by Espacenet).
+103 as being obvious over Kunitake et al (US-20210114912-A1), Ando et al (US-20140075995-A1), and Cohn et al (US-20190295734-A1) as applied to claim 1 above, and further in view Yogo et al (JP-H10139445-A, English translation provided by Espacenet).

 Regarding claim 2-3, depending from claim 1, Kunitake teaches of electrode heating elements [0036].
 Kunitake does not expressly teach the material of the heating element.
 In related furnace art [0001], Yogo teaches of electrically conductive heating element made of a material containing silicon, more specifically silicon carbide and molybdenum disilicide [0006].
-It would be obvious to one of ordinary skill in the art at the time of invention to use suitable material known in the art for the heating element to heat through electrical conductivity/resistance such as silicon containing silicon carbide or molybdenum disilicide.
+It would be obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use suitable material known in the art for the heating element to heat through electrical conductivity/resistance such as silicon containing silicon carbide or molybdenum disilicide.
 See MPEP 2144.07, the selection of a known material based on its suitability for its intended use supported a prima facie obviousness determination in Sinclair & Carroll Co. v.
 Interchemical Corp., 325 U.S. 327, 65 USPQ 297 (1945).

 Conclusion